 When I read about this huge deserted city in the middle of nowhere, I pictured windswept desolation, an area of wonderful sunsets and ancient histories, a landscape of lonely citadels and cobwebbed mosques; but what I entered when I stepped off the bus was the Indian equivalent of an English seaside town in the winter, and like the English seaside in the winter, it looked like it was going to be a thoroughly depressing experience.
 I found myself wondering how the ruins were going to make up for the town around me, and I was more than a little concerned.

 Of course, I was.
-There's a Chinese saying, 'We can always fool a foreigner,' and I began to suspect that the Indians in Fatehpur Sikri might have adopted it as their motto; it turned out that my guide had lied about being able to get into the whole complex, he was lying about having ever been a guide, and he'd been lying about the amount of shade available in the ruins (a major reason why I'd waited until 4pm to set off exploring, when I could have easily gone in the midday sun and relaxed in the cool shadows).
-I was a bit pissed off: it's indicative of the awful nature of northern India's tourist traps that the man was blatantly lying and knew he would be found out, but still went on with the scam.
-He couldn't care less.
-I could: he'd wasted my precious time.
+There's a Chinese saying, 'We can always fool a foreigner,' and I think that the guides in Fatehpur Sikri might have adopted it as their motto; it turned out that my guide had lied about being able to get into the whole complex, had lied about having ever been a guide, and had lied about there being no shade in the ruins (which was a major reason why I'd waited until 4pm to set off exploring, when I could have easily gone in the midday sun and relaxed in the cool shadows).
+I was pretty annoyed; it's indicative of the awful nature of northern India's tourist traps that the man was blatantly lying and knew he would be found out, but he still went on with the scam.
+He clearly couldn't care less.
+But I could; he'd wasted my precious time.

-So I ditched him and gave him Rs20 for the tour he had given me of the Jama Masjid (the mosque part of the old city that is still in use, and is freely enterable by anyone), telling him when he wanted more that he was bloody lucky I'd given him anything, the lying toad.
+So I ditched him and gave him Rs20 for the tour he had given me of the Jama Masjid (the mosque part of the old city that is still in use, and is freely enterable by anyone), telling him when he asked for more that he was lucky I'd given him anything at all, the lying toad.

-Fatehpur Sikri was, when it was built, the capital of the Mughal Empire.
+When it was built, Fatehpur Sikri was the capital of the Mughal Empire.
 The Emperor Akbar started construction in 1569; he was childless and, having tried all sorts of solutions to his plight, he ended up visiting a Sufi saint, Sheikh Salim Chishti, for help.
-Soon a son was born and, impressed and overjoyed, he started building on the site where he had met the saint.
+Soon a son was born and, impressed and overjoyed, he started building on the site where he met the saint.
 Fatehpur Sikri then became the capital of Mughal India between 1570 and 1585.

 The old town is still pretty much uninhabited and it's simply marvellous.
 Fortresses are one thing, but Fatehpur Sikri has everything from huge central squares and exquisitely carved multi-tiered pavilions to precise gardens and amazingly detailed stone latticework, and everything is still immaculate.
-Wandering round the city with hardly another person in sight made me feel as if I'd been shrunk and placed in an architectural model: there was no litter, no pollution, no animal life, no people and no hassle.
-The trees were perfect and regularly positioned; the buildings had divine symmetry; birds flocked from spire to spire, outlined against the pale blue sky; high-domed ceilings covered cool terraces, overlooking the decidedly Romanesque central forum; and throughout it all I could picture the inhabitants living their everyday lives.
-I couldn't get enough: having marvelled at the Islamic brilliance of various defensive structures throughout the realm, I was finally exploring the place where the architects lived.
-I could have lived there myself.
+Wandering round the city with hardly anyone else in sight makes you feel as if you've been shrunk and placed into an architectural model; there's no litter, no pollution, no animal life, no people and no hassle.
+The trees are perfect and regularly positioned; the buildings have divine symmetry; birds flock from spire to spire, outlined against the pale blue sky; high-domed ceilings cover cool terraces, overlooking the decidedly Romanesque central forum; and throughout it all you can picture the inhabitants living their everyday lives.
+I couldn't get enough; having marvelled at the Islamic brilliance of various defensive structures throughout the realm, I was finally exploring the place where the architects lived.
+I felt I could have lived there myself.

-Though the locals of Fatehpur redeemed themselves later that night when I came across a group of them gathered round a camel.
+Later that night, the locals of Fatehpur redeemed themselves when I came across a group of them gathered round a camel.
 It had fallen down a sloping ditch and couldn't get up, and they were trying to push it out.
 They enlisted my help, thoroughly entrancing me with their friendliness and willingness to incorporate a total foreigner into the carnival event of shifting a braying camel onto the road.
 I guess it's just impossible to generalise about the people of India... though after Agra and Fatehpur Sikri, I know what I think about touts and guides, and it isn't pretty.